Amr-MKamal/Arduino_Ultrasonic_Anemometer/README.md

 # Advanced RPI4 Weather Station
-This project  aims to build  an independent agricultural weather solar powered station for precision agricultural application The device is based on raspberry pi & Arduino with ultrasonic anemometer and resistive soil sensor and DHT22 for air temperature & humidity and other add-ons available according to your application,the data and analytic information are sent to FarmOS that is either locally hosted or on hosting service (requires 4G usb dongle ).
-, FarmOS helps you manage big sensor data easliy while monitring all farm sensors and reports in one platform while it can act as DaaS for other application
+This project aims to build an independent agricultural weather solar powered station for precision agricultural application The device is based on raspberry pi & Arduino with ultrasonic anemometer and resistive soil sensor and DHT22 for air temperature & humidity and other add-ons available according to your application, the data and analytic information are sent as JSON packages to FarmOS that is either locally hosted or on hosting service (requires 4G usb dongle), FarmOS helps you manage big sensor data easliy while monitring all farm sensors and reports in one platform, it can also act as DaaS for other application.
-This Product is the first of Farmtopia IOF Line and it's opensourced to support GODAN mission for easy & open agriculutral data it can work both stationary and mobile and can be easy replicated at home as described here
+This Product is the first of Farmtopia IOF( Internet Of Farm) Line and it's opensourced to support GODAN mission for easy & open agriculutral data it can work both stationary and mobile and can be easy replicated at home as described here
 ## Measured Data
 Measured Data| How